Democrats Choose Milwaukee For 2020 Convention As State GOP Rips City

 — AP Central U.S. (@APCentralRegion) March 11, 2019

-The state’s Republican U.S. Senator, Ron Johnson, said in a statement that he’s glad the city will get an economic boast from the convention, but also said that Wisconsin voters will get “a first-hand look at Democrats’ extreme policies,” per reporter Mark Sommerhauser on Twitter.
+The state’s Republican U.S. Senator, Ron Johnson, said in a statement that he’s glad the city will get an economic boast from the convention.
+However, he also said that Wisconsin voters will get “a first-hand look at Democrats’ extreme policies,” per reporter Mark Sommerhauser on Twitter.

-Milwaukee, as rock star Alice Cooper famously explained in the 1991 movie Wayne’s World, is the only major U.S. city to elect three socialist mayors, although all three of those mayors served in the first half of the 20th century.
+Milwaukee — as rock star Alice Cooper famously explained in the 1991 movie Wayne’s World — is the only major U.S. city to elect three socialist mayors.
+However, all three of those mayors served in the first half of the 20th century.

-The city with the state’s largest African-American population, Milwaukee is a Democratic Party stronghold in most Wisconsin elections, along with the Madison area, with more rural areas of the state typically voting Republican.
+The city with the state’s largest African-American population, Milwaukee is a Democratic Party stronghold in most Wisconsin elections, along with the Madison area.
+More rural areas of the state typically skew Republican in terms of voter turnout.